Christopher Reeve’s Son Will Forgets His Pants During ‘GMA’ Broadcast

 — Adam Graham (@grahamorama) April 28, 2020

-Reeve soon discovered his error after the social media blow up over his shoddy camera work.
+Reeve soon discovered his error after social media blew up over his camera work.
 Based on his tweet in response, he was seemingly able to laugh at himself.

 “I have ARRIVED* *in the most hilariously mortifying way possible,” he said.